studiographene/SGSchemaSync/README.md

 **`config.packageConfig` options:**

 *   `baseURL: string`: Base URL for the API (used by the default requester or if `--input` is not a full URL).
+*   `generateFunctions: boolean`: (Default: `true`) Controls whether API client function factory functions are generated in `functions.ts` files.
+If set to `false`, function factories (and subsequently hook factories, if enabled) will not be generated for API operations.
 *   `generateFunctionNames: string`: Template for generated function names (e.g., `{method}{Endpoint}`).
 Default: `{method}{Endpoint}`.
 *   `generateTypesNames: string`: Template for generated type names.
 Default: `{Method}{Endpoint}Types`.
 *   `generateHooksNames: string`: Template for generated hook names.
 Default: `use{Method}{Endpoint}`.